11 Animals That Eat Bamboo

 Chimpanzees, primarily found in tropical forests, value this resource for the leaves and shoots it produces.

-Chimpanzees would happily eat if they were fortunate enough to find additional food sources, such as plants, seeds, or even a dead animal carcass.
+Chimpanzees would happily eat if they could find additional food sources, such as plants, seeds, or even a dead animal carcass.

 7. Mountain Gorilla